T-Mobile myTouch 4G: Hardware

 The T-Mobile myTouch 4G runs on a 1 GHz Qualcomm Snapdragon processor with 768 MB of RAM.
 It has a 5.0 MP camera with auto-focus and flash that also captures 720p HD-quality video.
 It sports a front-facing video camera for video chat and video calls, has a wireless card supporting a/b/g/n connections, and a bluetooth 2.1+EDR chip.
 The myTouch 4G has a lithium-ion battery that is capable of up to 10 hours of talk time and 18 days of standby time.

 Screen

-The myTouch 4G has a 3.8" Super LCD display that brings along Sony's VSPEC III technology providing an 800:1 contrast ratio and a viewing angle of up to 160 degrees.
+The myTouch 4G has a 3.8" Super LCD that brings along Sony's VSPEC III technology providing an 800:1 contrast ratio and a viewing angle of up to 160 degrees.

 Some models of the phone have been shipped with a screen manufactured by Sharp that has a lower contrast ratio and a poorer viewing angle.